PrincetonUniversity/compcomp/README.md

 git checkout popl15aec
 ```

-The `compcomp` development team tries to make sure that `master` always
+The `compcomp` developers try to make sure that `master` always builds and
-builds and contains no admits (incomplete proofs are developed in separate
+contains no admits (incomplete proofs are developed in separate branches and
-branches and only merged into `master` when complete).
-However, further
+only merged into `master` when complete).
+However, further development on
-development on `compcomp` after the AEC begins its work could result in
+`compcomp` after the AEC begins its work could result in transitory build issues
-transitory build issues on `master`.
+on `master`.

 ## Files